snap-ci/couchdb-build/README.md

-This repo contains scripts needed to build deb and rpms for various versions of CouchDB
+This repo contains scripts needed to build deb and rpms for various versions of CouchDB.

 # How to build the package